Andrew123Shi/Umalator/README.md

 For Skill/Uma Chart modes, the progress bar now shows the progress of individual workers in terms of number of skills.

+### Minor Bug Fixes

+Stamina skills are now correctly simulated in Skill Chart mode.
+Previously, all stamina skills showed 0.00 change because `withStaminaSyoubu()` counted stamina from both Self and Other skills.
+In comparison mode, both umas saw each other's stamina skills, so both got the same bonus, canceling the difference.
+This is fixed by only counting Self-perspective skills when calculating the stamina bonus.

 ## Commands for syncing with upstream repo for updates:

 To fetch updates from the original repo: